-The single biggest reason first-time fund managers in Europe delay launching is regulation.
-They hear "AIFMD" and picture a two-year licensing process, a team of compliance officers, and six-figure legal bills.
-For some fund structures, that picture is accurate.
-But for most emerging managers, there are significantly lighter paths available — and choosing the right one can mean the difference between launching in months rather than years.
+Most first-time fund managers in Europe delay launching because they assume regulation means a two-year licensing process, a compliance team, and six-figure legal bills.
+For some fund structures, that's true.
+But most emerging managers can use lighter regulatory paths and launch in months.

 The regulatory spectrum

-European fund regulation is not one-size-fits-all.
-There is a spectrum from full AIFM authorisation at one end to relatively light registration regimes at the other.
-Where you sit on this spectrum depends on your fund size, strategy, investor base, and domicile.
-Understanding your options is the first step to making an informed decision.
+European fund regulation isn't one-size-fits-all.
+Full AIFM authorisation sits at one end.
+Light registration regimes sit at the other.
+Where you land depends on your fund size, strategy, investor base, and domicile.

 Sub-threshold AIFM in Europe

-The Alternative Investment Fund Managers Directive (AIFMD) introduced a registration regime for smaller managers — commonly called "sub-threshold" or "de minimis" AIFM.
-If your total assets under management are below €100 million (with leverage) or €500 million (without leverage and with a five-year lock-up), you may register rather than obtain a full AIFM licence.
-Registration is faster, cheaper, and involves significantly less ongoing regulatory burden.
-You still report to your national regulator, but the scope of those reporting obligations is reduced.
+AIFMD created a registration regime for smaller managers, called "sub-threshold" or "de minimis" AIFM.
+If your total assets under management are below €100 million (with leverage) or €500 million (without leverage and with a five-year lock-up), you can register instead of getting a full AIFM licence.
+Registration is faster, cheaper, and has lower ongoing regulatory burden.
+You still report to your national regulator, but the reporting requirements are reduced.

-The sub-threshold regime is available across EU member states, though the specifics of the registration process vary by country.
+The sub-threshold regime is available across EU member states, though specifics vary by country.
 Germany (BaFin), the Netherlands (AFM), France (AMF), and Ireland (Central Bank) all have established sub-threshold registration processes.
-The UK — post-Brexit — has its own sub-threshold AIFM regime under the FCA, which operates on similar principles.
+The UK has its own regime under the FCA on similar principles.

 EuVECA: a marketing passport without a full licence

-The European Venture Capital Regulation (EuVECA) offers an alternative for managers investing at least 70% of committed capital in qualifying venture capital investments.
-EuVECA-registered managers can market their funds across the EU using a simplified notification procedure — effectively a marketing passport — without needing a full AIFM licence.
-This is particularly attractive for early-stage venture capital managers who meet the investment criteria.
+EuVECA is an alternative for managers investing at least 70% of committed capital in qualifying venture capital investments.
+EuVECA-registered managers can market their funds across the EU using a simplified notification procedure without needing a full AIFM licence.
+This works well for early-stage venture capital managers who meet the investment criteria.

-The trade-off is that EuVECA imposes specific portfolio composition requirements and investor eligibility rules.
-It is not suitable for every strategy, but for qualifying managers it provides a streamlined route to cross-border fundraising.
+The trade-off: EuVECA imposes specific portfolio composition requirements and investor eligibility rules.
+It's not suitable for every strategy, but for qualifying managers it's a streamlined route to cross-border fundraising.

 US: Section 3(c)(1) and 3(c)(7) exemptions

-For managers launching in the United States, the Investment Company Act of 1940 provides exemptions that most private fund managers rely on.
+For managers launching in the United States, the Investment Company Act of 1940 has exemptions that most private fund managers use.
 Section 3(c)(1) permits a fund with up to 100 beneficial owners.
 Section 3(c)(7) permits unlimited investors but requires all investors to be "qualified purchasers."
 Most emerging managers start with a 3(c)(1) exemption and their first fund of accredited investors.
-The Securities and Exchange Commission also requires investment adviser registration above certain thresholds, though there are exemptions for venture capital fund advisers and private fund advisers with less than $150 million in AUM.
+The SEC requires investment adviser registration above certain thresholds, though there are exemptions for venture capital fund advisers and private fund advisers with less than $150 million in AUM.

 UK: sub-threshold AIFM under the FCA

-The UK's Financial Conduct Authority operates a sub-threshold regime similar to the EU's.
+The UK's Financial Conduct Authority runs a sub-threshold regime similar to the EU's.
 Managers below the same AUM thresholds (£100M leveraged / £500M unleveraged) can register as small authorised UK AIFMs.
-This requires FCA authorisation but with a reduced scope of regulatory obligations compared to a full-scope AIFM.
-The UK regime has the advantage of operating in a familiar common-law legal environment with a well-established fund services ecosystem.
+This requires FCA authorisation but with reduced regulatory obligations compared to a full-scope AIFM.
+The UK regime runs in a familiar common-law legal environment with established fund services.

 Germany: BaFin registration

-Germany has become an increasingly popular domicile for European emerging managers.
-BaFin's sub-threshold registration is well-established, the legal framework for fund structures (particularly the GmbH & Co.
-KG for venture capital) is well-understood, and the country's position in the European market makes it an attractive base for managers targeting DACH-region investors.
+Germany has become popular with European emerging managers.
+BaFin's sub-threshold registration is well-established, the legal framework for fund structures (especially the GmbH & Co.
+KG for venture capital) is clear, and the country's position in the European market makes it an attractive base for managers targeting DACH-region investors.

 How to decide

-We operate across multiple jurisdictions — UK, US, Germany, Austria, Cayman — and help managers navigate these decisions as part of our fund setup process.
-The regulatory path is not just a legal question — it has operational and commercial implications that should be considered together.
+We work across multiple jurisdictions (UK, US, Germany, Austria, Cayman) and help managers navigate these decisions as part of fund setup.
+The regulatory path isn't just a legal question.
+It has operational and commercial implications that should be considered together.

-If you are planning your first European fund launch, book a call with our team and we will help you map the right path.
+If you're planning your first European fund launch, book a call with our team and we'll help you map the right path.

 DISCLOSURE: This communication is on behalf of Infra One GmbH ("Infra One").
 This communication is for informational purposes only, and contains general information only.
 Infra One is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Infra One does not assume any liability for reliance on the information provided herein. © 2026 Infra One GmbH All rights reserved.
 Reproduction prohibited.